-3.16.7 Of the nine significant effects identified for the policy against the sustainability framework, there are three definite beneficial outcomes (resource efficiency, consideration of landscape and the minimisation of pollution risks.)
+3.16.7 Of the nine significant effects identified for the policy against the sustainability framework, there are four definite beneficial outcomes (resource efficiency, biodiversity, consideration of landscape and the minimisation of pollution risks.)
 The remaining outcomes are all considered to give rise to potential direct effects.

-3.16.8 A series of mitigation and enhancement measures were identified under the sustainable consumption and production and natural resource protection themes during the appraisal of the Emerging Core Strategy.
-A large proportion of these measures have been incorporated into the revised policy as summarised in Tables 3.48 and 3.49.
+3.16.8 A series of mitigation and enhancement measures were identified under the sustainable consumption and production and natural resource protection themes with the Council providing responses as noted in Tables 3.48 and 3.49.
+No further recommendations have been made for consideration alongside the Submission draft Local Plan plus Proposed Modifications.